 ip netns add pb to create your namespace.

-Keep a lookout on the VMware Tanzu Developer website for upcoming articles and guides on containers and be sure to visit the container section.
+Keep a lookout on the VMware Tanzu Developer website for upcoming articles.
 A great resource to learn more about container networking is the Container Network Interface, where you can learn how the community is standardizing container networking standards.
 And if you are inspired you can contribute or create your own plugin!

 If you just want to run a script and check the status after or get stuck check out this script.